NXPPlugNTrust/nano-package/examples/se05x_crypto/readme.rst

 .. note ::

-	When building the example with 'Platform SCP' enabled, make sure to assign valid scp03 keys to session context.
+	When building the example with 'Platform SCP' / `ECkey` enabled, make sure to assign valid scp03 / EC keys to session context.

 **Linux Prerequisite**